 So the BMW 3 Series does most of the sensible stuff very well, but how does it drive?
 Well, its sharp steering lets you flick between corners and special dampers in the suspension (that absorb bumps well) stop the BMW leaning like an overloaded container ship when you turn.
 It’s at least a match for the Alfa Romeo Giulia when it comes to putting a smile on your face.

-You get three engines to choose from.
-The BMW’s 320d four-cylinder 2.0-litre diesel engine has plenty of shove and will be very cheap to run.
-The 330i’s four-cylinder 2.0-litre petrol is quicker and sportier, while the six-cylinder in the M340i xDrive four-wheel drive is a rocket ship – accelerating from 0-62mph in just 4.2 seconds.
+You get five engines to choose from.
+These include a 320d four-cylinder 2.0-litre diesel engine has plenty of shove and will be very cheap to run.
+The 330i’s four-cylinder 2.0-litre petrol is quicker and sportier, while the six-cylinder in the M340i xDrive four-wheel drive is a rocket ship – accelerating from 0-60mph in just 4.2 seconds.
 That’s about as quick as the old M3.

 You can also have autonomous driving aids that help in town, such as the reversing assistant.
 It can drive the car for you, reversing back the way you came should you, say, get blocked in a multi-storey car pack – though, it might take a few attempts to actually work.

 So it’s fair to say that the BMW 3 Series is better in every way than the car it replaces, while still maintaining the sporty character of every version that has come before.
-If you’re looking for a practical family car that you can enjoy owning – it’s the small saloon to beat.
+If you’re looking for a practical, premium saloon that you’ll enjoy driving – it’s the one to beat.